A Brief Accounting History to Date

 Generally Accepted Accounting Principles (GAAP) were developed in the early 20th Century.
 The Institute of Certified Public Accountants (AICPA) recognised the need for common accounting principles to ensure businesses comply with generally accepted standards and practices.

-1939, the AICPA issued the first official Statement of Accounting Principles (SAP).
-This document provided guidance on accounting principles and procedures companies should follow when preparing financial statements.
-Since then, GAAP has grown significantly and firmly established as the standard framework for business accounting practices.
+In 1939, the AICPA issued the first official Statement of Accounting Principles (SAP).
+This document outlines the accounting principles and procedures companies should follow when preparing financial statements.
+Since then, GAAP has grown significantly and firmly established itself as the standard framework for business accounting practices.

 GAAP is regularly revised to reflect modern business conditions and incorporate new technologies, industry trends, and economic developments.
-Today, many organisations rely on GAAP to help them prepare reliable financial statements that accurately capture the financial performance of their business.
+Today, many organisations rely on GAAP to prepare reliable financial statements that accurately reflect the business’s financial performance.
 Furthermore, GAAP helps auditors determine whether companies operate within the law and ensures that businesses comply with regulations.

 V. Brief Accounting History – Company Legislation History

-The 1844 Joint Stock Companies Act was created to place business and economy on a solid foundation and increase the public’s confidence in a company’s honesty.
+The 1844 Joint Stock Companies Act was enacted to provide a solid foundation for business and the economy and to increase the public’s confidence in a company’s honesty.

 Today, company accounts must follow the guidelines under the Companies Act 1985.
 This Act outlines the responsibilities of companies, directors, and company secretaries.
-The Companies Act only applies to companies that are incorporated under it.
+The Companies Act applies only to companies incorporated under it.
 The Act does not govern sole traders, partnerships, limited liability partnerships and co-operatives.

-A new Companies Act 2006 will come into place by the end of 2009.
-The main differences between the old and new acts are new provisions for company communications to shareholders, the implementation of new European Directives and clarifications on areas of common law affecting companies.
+The new Companies Act 2006 will come into place by the end of 2009.
+The main differences between the old and new acts are new provisions on company communications with shareholders, the implementation of new European Directives, and clarifications on areas of common law affecting companies.

 VI.
 Technological Advancements in Accounting (Late 20th – 21st Century)